violetlib/antdoclet/README.md

 AntDoclet expects some ant-specific tags to build richer documentation:

-* The JavaDoc comment of a class should have either the tag `@ant.task` (for Tasks) or tag `@ant.type` (for Types used from ant Tasks).
-Both accept three attributes: `category, name, ignored`.
+* The JavaDoc comment of a class that implements an Ant task or type should have either the tag `@ant.task`
+  (for a task) or tag `@ant.type` (for a type).
+  Both tags accept these attributes: `category, name, ignore`.
 Examples:

         @ant.task name="copy" category="filesystem"
         @ant.type name="fileset" category="filesystem"
         @ant.task ignore="true"
+  The name attribute specifies the name by which the task or type is typically defined (most likely in an `antlib.xml` file provided with the class library).

-  Categories may optionally be used to avoid long task menus.
+  Categories may optionally be used to avoid long task menus when the library contains a large number of tasks and types.
   When `ignore` is true, the class will not be included in the documentation.
 This is useful for ignoring abstract classes or tasks/types that are not to be exposed in the docs.

-* The documentation of task/type attributes is extracted from the corresponding setter methods.
+* The documentation of task/type attributes is extracted from the JavaDoc comment of the corresponding setter methods.
 The preferred capitalization of the attribute name can be specified using the tag `@ant.prop`, for example: